marcopaglio/BookingApp/README.md

 On Ubuntu Software application is stored Eclipse.
 So just find it on the store and install clicking the right botton.
 Then you can open the application.

+## Running on Virtual Machine (VirtualBox) with Windows 11 as host

+In this case it's necessary:
+- Disable all kind of virtualizations.
+    Go to Impostazioni > App > funzionalità facoltative > Altre funzionalità Windows
+  Disable:
+    1. Sottosistema Windows per Linux
+    2. Piattaforma Windows Hypervisor
+    3. Piattaforma macchina virtuale
+  Then OK > Restart.
+  In order to verify if any kind of virtualization is disabled, click Win + R > msinfo32 > OK > Scroll at the end and there must be no writing "rilevato hypervisor. le funzionalità necessarie per hyper-v non verranno visualizzate"
+- Disable Windows security Memory Integrity (very bad) Go to Impostazioni > Privacy e Sicurezza > Sicurezza di Windows > Sicurezza dispositivi > Isolament Core > Integrità della Memoria
+  Disable it and restart.
+For cheching everything goes, open VirtualBox and start the virtual machine.
+In the right bottom side there must be a symbol with V but not in a turtle.
+The presence of turtle means that AVX and AVX2 about cores aren't enabled/presented and Mongo 5+ needs them for running.

 ## Import the repository

-1) Open eclipse
+1. Open eclipse
-2) Import from Git
+2. Import from Git
-3) Find the repository (marcopaglio/BookingApp)
+3. Find the repository (marcopaglio/BookingApp)
-4) If some errors (about dependencies) appears, just Refresh modules, and they go away.
+4. If some errors (about dependencies) appears, just Refresh modules, and they go away.
-5) Download database docker images before building, otherwise build fails due to timeout.
+5. Download database docker images before building, otherwise build fails due to timeout. docker pull mongo:6.0.7 docker pull postgres:15.3